jinntrance/pool/README.md

         re, lastError := client.doSomething()
         err = lastError //record the last error
 }
-pool.Put(cli, err) // put back the client with the error
+pool.Put(cli, err) // put back the client with the error.
+If error occurs and 'err' is not nil, 'cli' would be closed.
 ```